 The good news is that over the last few years there are a variety of ways that we can restore our teeth to their natural shade and make them whiter.
 How does this process work?
 Is it safe and healthy?
 Does it really result in whiter teeth?

 The whitening process, when performed in our office, utilizes chemical compounds known as bleaching agents to whiten teeth.
 These compounds contain varying amounts of peroxides, most often hydrogen peroxide or carbamide peroxide.
 Peroxides are able to remove deep stains, as well as surface stains.
-Whereas whitening toothpastes typically remove surface stains, the agents that our office uses are able to make your teeth many shades whiter, sometimes up to 3-8 shades, depending on the patient.
+Whereas whitening toothpaste typically removes surface stains, the agents that our office uses are able to make your teeth many shades whiter, sometimes up to 3-8 shades, depending on the patient.

 The peroxides start a chemical reaction known as oxidation, which enables the bleaching agents to go deep down to your enamel, where the deepest stains lie.